Biden directs states to make all adults eligible for vaccine by May 1

-Biden’s speech, clocking in at a brisk 24 minutes, served as an inflection point on the 51st day of his presidency.
-The president had spent his first few weeks carefully managing expectations for recovery and frequently blaming the Trump administration for many of its early challenges.
-On Thursday, Biden took greater ownership of the pandemic battle — and exposed himself to a potential backlash if he does not deliver.
+Biden’s speech, clocking in at 24 minutes, served as an inflection point on the 51st day of his presidency.
+The president had spent his first few weeks carefully managing expectations for recovery and frequently blaming the Trump administration for many of its early challenges, criticisms he renewed indirectly on Thursday night.
+But Biden took greater ownership of the pandemic battle — and exposed himself to a potential backlash if he does not deliver.

-“By July Fourth, there’s a good chance you, your family and friends can gather in your backyard and have a barbecue and celebrate Independence Day,” Biden said.
-“After this long hard year, that will make this Independence Day something truly special, where we not only mark our independence as a nation, we mark our independence from this virus.”
+“If we do our part, if we do this together, by July Fourth, there’s a good chance you, your family and friends can gather in your backyard and have a barbecue and celebrate Independence Day,” Biden said.
+“After this long hard year, that will make this Independence Day something truly special, where we not only mark our independence as a nation, we begin to mark our independence from this virus.”

 A few moments later, Biden added a caveat: “A lot can happen.
 Conditions can change.
 The scientists have made clear that things may get worse again as new variants of the virus spread.”

-Still, Biden’s statement made it clear the goal is that no later than May 1, anyone — regardless of age, occupation or health status — will be able to sign up to receive the vaccine.
+Still, Biden’s statement made it clear the goal is that no later than May 1, any adult — regardless of age, occupation or health status — will be able to sign up to receive the vaccine.

 Much of what Biden announced Thursday focused on picking up the pace of vaccinating Americans.
 Instead of his initial goal of 1 million vaccinations a day, which some experts had said was overly modest, Biden said the new goal would be maintaining the current pace of 2 million a day.